status-im/status-network-monorepo/status-network-contracts/docs/karma.md

 ## Setting Rewards on Reward Distributors

-One of the core functionalities of the Karma contract is its ability to work with external reward distributors.
+One of the core functionalities of the Karma contract is its ability to work with external [reward distributors](reward-distributors.md).
 This section explains how rewards are set and how the system handles virtual versus actual Karma tokens.

-### Overview of Reward Distribution
+### Reward Distribution

 The Karma contract integrates with external contracts that implement the `IRewardDistributor` interface.
 These distributors manage their own reward mechanisms (such as staking rewards) and track "virtual" Karma balances for